 Prerequisites, Requirements & Application Process

-The Southwest College of Naturopathic Medicine is a graduate level medical school with two incoming cohorts per year - one each spring and fall.
+Southwest College of Naturopathic Medicine accepts students for two incoming cohorts per year - one each spring and fall.
 Below, you’ll find information about the admissions process including requirements, deadlines, and more.
 Questions?
 We're here to help.
-Call us at 480-222-1136 or email us at firstname.lastname@example.org.
+Call us at 480-222-1136 or email us at email@example.com.

 The following are general admission requirements that must completed and submitted: